sebdemanche/cgi-lab/autonomous-data-warehouse.md

       - Username: admin
       - Password: Password used at ADW instance creation
       - Save Password: Check the flag
-      - Connection Type: Cloud PDB
+      - Connection Type: Cloud PDB (SQL Dev 18) or Cloud Wallet (SQL Dev 19)
       - Configuration file: File that was dowloaded from ADW service console (Client credenitla zip file)
       - Keystore password: Password you provided when downloading the client credentials file